ConversationIM/backend/db/README.md

 If you are a Mac user, you should make sure to install MySQL via `brew`.
 The traditional MySQL installer puts components in places that do not play well with MySQL-Python, the database connector that we use.
 If you are experiencing problems, check to be sure that you have followed all steps detailed in this [StackOverflow thread](http://stackoverflow.com/a/25491082/996249).

-If you are a Windows, you should be able to install MySQL via the traditional installer.
+If you are on Windows, you should be able to install MySQL via the traditional installer.
 Of course, you might run into some problems, but we will have to troubleshoot those on a case-by-case basis.

 Linux users should use the appropriate package manager to accomplish this task.
 Don't forget to check the package version!